 (1 point) What is the Window size value of the server?
 Why is it different from the client window size?

+The window size of the server is 64240, it is different than the client window size because it needs to be larger to handle more requests.